Today's CCKW analysis based off Kelvin filtered VP200 using the 1.0 degree GFS

 LOOP THIS IMAGE

-Current snapshot of Atlantic rain rates (shaded), Kelvin filtered 200 hPa Velocity Potential anomalies (contours) and 200 hPa wind anomalies (vectors)
+Current snapshot of Atlantic Kelvin filtered 200 hPa Velocity Potential anomalies (shading + contours) and 200 hPa wind anomalies (vectors)

 Kelvin Filtered 200 hPa VP anomalies are between +/-2 to +/-9 VPUs.
 Negative (Positive) Kelvin filtered 200 hPa VP anomalies are cold (warm) colored contours, representing upper-level divergence (convergence).
 For a 90 day time-longitude plot: Click Here

-Current snapshot of Atlantic rain rates (shaded), Kelvin filtered 200 hPa Velocity Potential anomalies (contours) and 200 hPa wind anomalies (vectors)
+Current snapshot of Atlantic Kelvin filtered 200 hPa Velocity Potential anomalies (shading + contours) and 200 hPa wind anomalies (vectors)

 Kelvin Filtered 200 hPa VP anomalies are between +/-2 to +/-9 VPUs.
 Negative (Positive) Kelvin filtered 200 hPa VP anomalies are cold (warm) colored contours, representing upper-level divergence (convergence).
 For a 90 day time-longitude plot: Click Here